-Categorize and plot subclonal, single, and double gains / losses
+Categorize and plot subclonal, single, and double gains / losses template Object.
+Either a data frame as created by objectsampletotemplate, or a

-ACEcall is the calling algorithm for ACE that utilizes the absolute copy number scaling to distinguish subclonal, single, and double losses and gains.
+ACE call is the calling algorithm for ACE that utilizes the absolute copy number scaling to distinguish subclonal, single, and double losses and gains.
 For a segment to be "called", its segment mean needs to deviate from the general tumor ploidy both based on statistical significance and a large enough difference (both parameters can be set by the user).